 Designed in 1993 by Ursula Aichwalder and Hermann Strobl, with its unpretentious ambience, its large work tables, laptop ports, free WLAN, and room-filling skylight the reading room provides ideal conditions for undisturbed work.
 On the open shelves you will find current scholarly journals and reference works.
 New publications and literature on current exhibitions are also available.

-Scans from MAK publications and magazines after 1950 are free of charge.
-Color photocopies and photographs can be ordered.
-Preordered books are supplied from the stacks.
-Scientific information service is available.
+You may scan MAK publications and magazines published after 1950 in the reading room free of charge.
+Color photocopies and photographs may also be ordered.
+Requested books are immediately supplied from the stacks.
+A scholarly information service is available.

-Visits to the MAK Reading Room are free of charge.
+Internet and WLAN, scans up to size A2, and use of the MAK Reading Room are all free of charge.